brandijonesdata/InstitutionalEffectiveness/README.md

 # Georgia Institutional Effectiveness Dashboard

-An interactive decision-support dashboard for context-adjusted institutional benchmarking across Georgia four-year colleges and universities.
+An interactive decision-support dashboard for context-adjusted institutional performance benchmarking across Georgia four-year colleges and universities.

 The dashboard was developed as part of:

-**Beyond Rankings: Equity-Conscious Benchmarking of Student Success in Georgia Higher Education**
+**Beyond Rankings: An Equitable Look at Which Georgia Institutions Deliver for Students, Why and How**

 ## Live dashboard

-The public dashboard link will be added here after deployment:
+The public interactive dashboard is located at this link:

 `https://brandijonesdata/InstitutionalEffectivenessGA.streamlit.app`